Riverbend Renovation

 Step-by-Step Guide to Defining Your Home Improvement Budget

-List your non-negotiables (needs) and your wish-list items (wants).
-For example, you might need new plumbing, but want quartz countertops.
-This helps you prioritize when costs need trimming.
+2. Wants vs. Needs: List your non-negotiables (needs) and your wish-list items (wants).
+This helps you prioritize decisions if adjustments need to be made to stay within budget.

 How to Communicate Your Budget to a Contractor